What is it?

 - Genetic variant of nipple shape

-- Scars which may be a result of surgery
+- Scars that may be a result of surgery

-Naturally, with any condition there is a grading system to characterize the extent of the inversion.
+As with any condition, there is a grading system to characterize the extent of the inversion.
 The typical classification ranges from 1 to 3, with 3 being severely inverted and retracted.
-Grade is often called a “shy nipple”.
+Class 1 is often called a “shy nipple”.
 It may come out with manipulation or stimulation quite easily.
 Class 2 has a bit more fibrosis within the tissue.
 It can be pulled out manually, but often retracts back and may not protrude with stimulation.
-Class 2 is the most common type for men and women.
-In class 3 nipple inversion, the nipple can rarely be pulled out physically and often requires surgery in order to be protracted.
+Class 2 is the most common type of nipple inversion for men and women.
+In class 3, the nipple can rarely be pulled out physically and often requires surgery in order to be protracted.
 With this level of inversion, milk ducts are often constricted and breast feeding is impossible.
-Women with Grade 3 inverted nipples may also be affected rashes or infections because hygiene becomes difficult.
+Women with Grade 3 inverted nipples may also be affected by rashes or infections because hygiene becomes difficult.

 Surgical correction of the nipple is an outpatient procedure that can be performed under local anesthesia.
-There are 2 well described approaches.
+There are two approaches to this process.
 One involves making an incision along the inferior border of the areola to access the ducts below the nipples.
 With spreading or cutting, the ducts that are tethering down the nipple can be disrupted to free the nipple.
 The nipple may then be propped up with suspension stitches for a week.
 The second involves making a small incision along the inferior border of the nipple.
-From this access point the ducts tethering down the nipple can be freed.
+From this access point, the ducts tethering down the nipple can be freed.
 Both approaches may very likely prevent lactation making breast feeding from the nipple impossible.

-After the procedure, one is discharged home with pain medications.
+After your nipple inversion procedure, you will discharged to go home with pain medications.
 There will be some soreness for a few days.
 Stitches are often removed after a week.